With many thanks to Eric Erickson for “Kwanzaa: The Scientology of Holidays.”

 At Salon, Joan Walsh has a good overview of “2013: The Year in Whiteness,” in which she notes that “the imagined war on Christmas has become an equally farcical war on whiteness in the minds of those sad right-wing warriors.”
 Erickson’s article appears to be a perfect example of this.
 (N.B.: last I checked, Erickson was getting some pushback on his attack on Kwanzaa, although much of it came from aggrieved Scientologists, who clearly are much more numerous and much more vigilant about attacks on their religion than are Kwanzaa observers.)

-12 Responses to “Christmas: the fraudulent holiday.”
+12 thoughts on “Christmas: the fraudulent holiday.”